fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 > The anchors in the zoom-line chart cannot be made clickable, because FusionCharts does not include the supporting API for defining an external URL for the data points.

-## Create a Zoom-line dual y-axis chart
+## Create a Zoom-line Dual Y-axis Chart

 The FusionCharts Suite XT **zoom-line dual y-axis** chart, like the zoom-line chart, is used to analyze data at macroscopic and microscopic levels.
 With the dual y-axis, this chart can be used to plot data that belongs to datasets having different numeric units on the same chart—an advantage over using the conventional zoom-line chart.